Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

     .setPartitionId("my-partition-id");

 Mono<Void> sendOperation = producer.createBatch(options).flatMap(batch -> {
-    for (EventData event : data) {
+    for (EventData event : events) {
         // Assuming all events fit into a single batch.
 This returns false if it does not.
-        // If it returns false, we send the batch, create another one, and continue to
+        // If it returns false, we send the batch, create another, and continue to add events. try {
-        // add events to it.
-        try {
             batch.tryAdd(event);
         } catch (AmqpException e) {